Rashes are so common in childhood that no child can escape from them. They are often a symptom of a viral or bacterial disease.

-- The first symptoms of measles are nasal congestion, red eyes, fever, cough, red ulcers with white spots inside the cheeks.
+- The first symptoms of measles are fever for 2 days followed by a macular rash with nasal congestion, red eyes, fever, cough, red ulcers with white spots inside the cheeks.

-- On the third day or later, the rashes break out along with a high fever (104 degrees F).
+- The rashes break out out 2 days after high grade fever (104 degrees F).

 - They usually appear on the forehead and then spread to the other parts of the body such as the face, neck, torso, arms, and legs.

 Treatment (2): No medicines are given for measles, and the symptoms typically go away in around two weeks.